Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Results and discussion

 \subsection{Computational speed}

-Figure~\ref{fig:speed} illustrates the relative computational cost of the evaluated methods.
+Figure~\ref{fig:speed} illustrates the relative computational cost of the evaluated methods for the basic simulation model.
 Because the SPC.1se and SPC methods have equivalent computational cost, the lines overlap and only the SPC.1se values are visible.
-As shown in this figure, the execution time of the SPC and TPower methods is close to two-orders-of-magnitude larger than the execution time for the EESPCA method for almost all parameter settings.
-The rifle method by contrast is nearly three-orders-of-magnitude slower than EESPCA.
-These dramatic differences in computational cost are primarily driven by the required cross-validation-based selection of sparsity constraints for SPC, SPC.1se, TPower and rifle.
-As expected, computational speed is fairly insensitive to changes in $\rho$ or $b$ for all methods and tends to increase as either $n$ or $p$ are increased (though execution time for both EESPCA and rifle is insensitive to sample size across the range of tested $n$ values).
+As shown in this figure, the execution times of the EESPCA.cv, SPC, SPC.1se, rifle and TPower methods are between one and two-orders-of-magnitude larger than the EESPCA method across all tested parameter values.
+The dramatic differences in computational cost are primarily driven by the required cross-validation-based selection of sparsity constraints for these methods.
+As expected, computational speed is fairly insensitive to changes in $\rho$ or $\beta$ for all methods and tends to increase as either $n$ or $p$ are increased.

+Computational speed for the block covariance, high dimension and limited sparsity models is contained in Figures S4, S10, S16 in the Supplementary Results.
+The relative computational cost of the evaluated methods for both the block covariance model and limited sparsity model is very similar to the cost measured on the basic model, i.e., the computational cost of EESPCA is between one and two-orders-of-magnitude better than other methods.
+For the high dimension model, however, the SPC and SPC.1se methods have the best computational cost at large $p$ with fixed $n$.
+This is due to the fact that the penalized matrix decomposition technique used SPC and SPC.1se can in effect solve the eigenvalue problem for the smaller $n \times n$ matrix $\mathbf{X} \mathbf{X}^T$ rather than for the $p \times p$ matrix $\mathbf{X}^T \mathbf{X}$.